odin1982/java-io/README.md

 ## FILEINPUTSTREAM ANS FILEOUTPUTSTREAM CLASS
 	Used to read and write data in a file
 	Prefer this when primitive datatype values are to be written

+## BUFFEREDOUTPUTSTREAM
+	Used internal buffer to store data
+	Fast and more efficent

+## BUFFEREDINPUTSTREAM
+	Used to read information from stream.
+	Uses Buffer mechanism to make the performance fast.